-Serv vices that our plan pays for What you must pay Acupuncture for chronic low back pain \$0 The plan will pay for up to 12 visits in 90 days if you have chronic low back pain, defined as: lasting 12 weeks or longer; not specific (having no systemic cause that can be identified, such as not associated with metastatic, inflammatory, or infectious disease); not associated with surgery; and not associated with pregnancy.
-The plan will pay for an additional 8 sessions if you show improvement.
+Serv vices that our plan pays for What you must pay The plan will pay for an additional 8 sessions if you show improvement.
 You may not get more than 20 acupuncture treatments each year.
-Acupuncture treatments must be stopped if you don't get better or if you get worse.
-Alcohol misuse screening and counseling \$0 The plan covers one alcohol-misuse screening for adults who misuse alcohol but are not alcohol dependent.
+Acupuncture treatments must be stopped if you don't get better or if you get worse. ' Alcohol misuse screening and counseling The plan covers one alcohol-misuse screening for adults who misuse alcohol but are not alcohol dependent.
 This includes pregnant women.
-If you screen positive for alcohol misuse, the plan covers up to four brief, face-to-face counseling sessions each year (if you are able and alert during counseling) with a qualified primary care provider or practitioner in a primary care setting.
-Ambulance services \$0 Covered ambulance services include fixed-wing, rotary-wing, and ground ambulance services.
+If you screen positive for alcohol misuse, the plan covers up to four brief, face-to-face counseling sessions each year (if you are able and alert during counseling) with a qualified primary care provider or practitioner in a primary care setting. \$0 Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed-wing, rotary-wing, and ground ambulance services.
 The ambulance will take you to the nearest place that can give you care.
 Your condition must be serious enough that other ways of getting to a place of care could risk your life or health.
 Ambulance services for other cases must be approved by the plan.
 In cases that are not emergencies, the plan may pay for an ambulance.
-Your condition must be serious enough that other ways of getting to a place of care could risk your life or health.

-Serv vices that our plan pays for What you must pay Annual wellness visit \$0 If you have been in Medicare Part B for more than 12 months, you can get an annual checkup.
+Your condition must be serious \$0 vices that our plan pays for What you must pay enough that other ways of getting to a place of care could risk your life or health.
+Annual wellness visit \$0 If you have been in Medicare Part B for more than 12 months, you can get an annual checkup.
 This is to make or update a prevention plan based on your current risk factors.
 The plan will cover this once every 12 months.
-Note: You cannot have your first annual checkup within 12 months of your "Welcome to Medicare" preventive visit.
+Note : You cannot have your first annual checkup within 12 months of your "Welcome to Medicare" preventive visit.
 You will be covered for annual checkups after you have had Part B for 12 months.
 You do not need to have had a "Welcome to Medicare" visit first.
 Bone mass measurement \$0 The plan covers certain procedures for members who qualify (usually, someone at risk of losing bone mass or at risk of osteoporosis).
 These procedures identify bone mass, find bone loss, or find out bone quality.
 The plan will cover the services once every 24 months, or more often if they are medically necessary.
 The plan will also pay for a doctor to look at and comment on the results.
-Breast cancer screening (mammograms) \$0 The plan will cover the following services: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months Cardiac (heart) rehabilitation services \$0 The plan covers cardiac rehabilitation services such as exercise, education, and counseling.
-Members must meet certain conditions with a doctor's order.
-The plan also covers intensive cardiac rehabilitation programs, which are more intense than cardiac rehabilitation programs.
+Breast cancer screening (mammograms) \$0 The plan will cover the following services: could risk your life or health.
+Annual wellness visit If you have been in Medicare Part B for more than 12 months, you can get an annual checkup.
+This is to make or update a prevention plan based on your current risk factors.
+The plan will cover this once every 12 months.
+Note: You cannot have your first annual checkup within 12 months of your "Welcome to Medicare" preventive visit.
+You will be covered for annual checkups after you have had Part B for 12 months.
+You do not need to have had a "Welcome to Medicare" visit first.
+Bone mass measurement The plan covers certain procedures for members who qualify (usually, someone at risk of losing bone mass or at risk of osteoporosis).
+These procedures identify bone mass, find bone loss, or find out bone quality.
+The plan will cover the services once every 24 months, or more often if they are medically necessary.
+The plan will also pay for a doctor to look at and comment on the results.
+Breast cancer screening (mammograms)